george-norton/headphones-toolbox/README.md

 ![Screenshot Ploopy Headphones Toolbox.](screenshot-2.png)
 ![Dark mode screenshot Ploopy Headphones Toolbox.](screenshot-3.png)

-To use this tool you will need to be running a firmware image build from the [headphones-toolbox branch](https://github.com/george-norton/headphones/tree/headphones-toolbox), prebuilt binaries are available [here](https://github.com/george-norton/headphones/releases/tag/headphones-toolbox-alpha-v1).
+To use this tool you will need to be running a firmware image build from the [headphones-toolbox branch](https://github.com/george-norton/headphones/tree/headphones-toolbox), prebuilt binaries are available [here](https://github.com/george-norton/headphones/releases/tag/headphones-toolbox-beta-v1).

-## Alpha Test
+## Beta Test

-This is an Alpha test version of Ploopy Headphones Toolbox, it is pretty functional at this point but there are still a few planned bits which are not implemented.
+This is an Beta test version of Ploopy Headphones Toolbox, it is pretty functional at this point but there are still a few planned bits which are not implemented.
 Feel free to raise defects, pull requests or leave feedback over on [r/ploopy](https://www.reddit.com/r/ploopy).

 ## Quickstart guide

-Grab a firmware image from [here](https://github.com/george-norton/headphones/releases/tag/headphones-toolbox-alpha-v3) and flash it onto your DAC.
+Grab a firmware image from [here](https://github.com/george-norton/headphones/releases/tag/headphones-toolbox-beta-v1) and flash it onto your DAC.
-Grab a build of Ploopy Headphones Toolbox from [here](https://github.com/george-norton/headphones-toolbox/releases/tag/headphones-toolbox-alpha-v5) and install it on your PC.
+Grab a build of Ploopy Headphones Toolbox from [here](https://github.com/george-norton/headphones-toolbox/releases/tag/headphones-toolbox-beta-v1) and install it on your PC.

 If you are a Linux user you will need to set a udev rule to allow users to access the USB device.
 As root, run:
 ```